Title V Permitting

-Training information is available online at the following web site: http://epd.georgia.gov/geos
+- Training information for GEOS is available online

 Please note that there is no ability for EPD to hold information submitted in the GEOS system “Confidential”.
 All information entered should be “Public.”
 If there is a need to hold information confidential, please contact David Matos or Eric Cornwell in the Stationary Source Permitting Program at the Air Protection Branch.

 Below are links to useful information about GEOS.
 Please look at the Basic User Information document prior to registering.

 - Basic User Information

 - Starting a new Title V application

 - Comprehensive Title V application instructions